There are twenty-three (23) structural devices:

 Preliminary—Background information normally located near the beginning of the pericope.

-Structure split—Occurs when a literary unit is continued at a later point in the book.
+Structure split—The continuation of a literary unit at a later point in the book.

 Substructure summary—An opening or closing summarization within a substructure.